 The time range for each numbered generation may be found on the Menu page with the title Generations.
 When rulers are identified as belonging to a particular numbered generation, gen. 0 is the one to which Arthur is associated.

-In the genealogical tables when a line of descent is made up of more than one pedigree artificially joined together a distinct individual segment will show the abbreviation s. at the end of its title.
+In the genealogical tables when a line of descent is made up of more than one pedigree artificially joined together the distinct individual segments will shown with a letter following the pedigree list name, e.g. HG 2a, HG 2b and HG 2c.

 Often only fragments of a line of descent will be given if that is all that is required to validate the point being made.
 When this is the case the title will include the word fragment.